Oxford Bible Pictures

 Oxford (United Kingdom) — Ca. 1250

-The life of Jesus in golden miniatures: a brilliant picture book by William de Brailles with ivory carving unique in the Gothic period
+The stories of the Bible in a radiant golden dress: a brilliant pictorial cycle by the virtuoso William de Brailles with a breathtakingly filigree, two-sided ivory carving in the book cover

 1. This purely illustrated book by William de Brailles was richly embellished with gold leaf